crowdcoinChain/crowdcoin-1/README.md

 Start the Crowdcoin wallet !

-:exclamation: The default directory where your data and wallet.dat will be stored is `C:\Users\YOUR_USERNAME\AppData\Roaming\Crowdcoincore`

 ***Step 3: Create masternode public address***

 Depending on the number of masternodes you will be running, you will want to create a unique receiving address for each.
 A receiving address can be created in the wallet by selecting `File - Receiving addresses` in the menu the wallet.
 Select `New` and click on ***OK*** to create a new receiving address.
 Create a new address for each masternode that you intend to run.